cernst72/vja/Readme.md

 It provides a command line interface for adding, viewing and editing todo tasks on a Vikunja Server.
 The goal is to support a command line based task workflow ~ similar to taskwarrior.

+#### Breaking changes in vja 3.0
+vja 3.0 supports (and requires) the most recent Vikunja API 0.22.0.
+Use vja version 2.x for compatibility with Vikunja API 0.21.0.

 ## Usage

 ```shell